Circumnavigation Spitsbergen 12 days aboard MS Spitsbergen

 - Spectacular scenery

-- High chance of polar bears
+- Great chance of seeing polar bears

 - Whales, walrus, reindeer and other wildlife